SupeR19902/x720/README.md

  * Sometimes make strange noise when cutting the main power
  * Software provided is bad...  really really bad...
  * Support from either geekworm or suptronics is total crap (geekworm... removing my comments on your youtube videos... really... stop lying to your customers...)
- * Very, very crappy hat... damages really fast with power outages
+ * When batteries are present and it is completely powered off (hold button for more then 8 to 10 seconds) inserting an usb device or network cable in either ports, lights up/flickers the led on top of the case... you should probably never insert a HDMI cable or sound with the batteries already installed...
  * Had to implement my own software
- * When batteries are present and it is completely powered off (hold button for more then 8 to 10 seconds) inserting an usb device or network cable in either ports, lights up/flickers the led on top of the case... you should probably never insert a HDMI cable or sound with the batteries already installed...

 ##### Case #####
  * No real wall mount holes in case
- * Case Pi microusb has a big X with a circle... instead of closing it up (Bad design.
+ * Case Pi micro usb has a big X with a circle... instead of closing it up (Bad design.
 Intentionally?
-Why?
-If you know it will damage the whole system???)
+Why leave it open, if you know it will damage the whole system???)
  * Case seals up the 5v output from the hat.
-Why is that closed and not the Pi microusb?
+Why is that closed and not the Pi micro usb?
  * Case feels static, or more probably, the 5v is leaking to the case and I have become ground
  * Top button does not fit properly in the case (of one of the cases)